segerhult/isotailor/README.md

 Data, including uploaded ISOs and configuration, is stored locally in the `./data` directory.
 It's recommended to back up this directory to prevent loss of data.

 ## API
 For developers, the isotailor API is available at `/api`.
-The API documentation is available in the [doc/api.md](doc/api.md) file.
+The APIs documentation is available in the [doc/api.md](doc/api.md) file.